electronegativity and bond character

 K-F

-However we can simplify the table above to give a more user friendly and working table.
-A general rule of thumb which can help provide a good basis for determining the type of bonding present in a particular bond is shown in the table below:
+However we can simplify the table above to give a more user friendly table.
+A general rule of thumb which can help provide a good basis for determining the character a particular bond is outlined in the table below:

 Ionic Polar covalent Covalent